Three Brazilians, two days in a studio, and one legendary recording.

-Now in its fifth decade, ‘Getz/Gilberto’ remains the touchstone for Bossa Nova’s worldwide success and the Brazilian sound’s translation into a bona fide jazz idiom.
+Now in its sixth decade, ‘Getz/Gilberto’ remains the touchstone for Bossa Nova’s worldwide success and the Brazilian sound’s translation into a bona fide jazz idiom.
 The music of ‘Getz/Gilberto’ is irresistibly romantic, the production and musicianship sublime.
 It’s fair to say that few pop albums of any kind have matched its success.

 When producer Creed Taylor assembled his Brazilian and American stars in wintry New York at the “dingy but effective’ A&R studio in January of 1963, his vision for ‘Getz/Gilberto’ was clear.

 Bossa Nova singer and guitarist João Gilberto would share top billing with saxman Stan Getz, while Antonio Carlos Jobim’s piano would lead the rhythm section of bassist Tony Williams and Brazilian drummer Milton Banana.
 João’s wife Astrud, who had dreams of a singing career but had not yet seriously pursued it, came along for the experience of it all.

 That’s just one of the hidden stories behind Getz/Gilberto.

 Once completed, the project sat on producer Creed Taylor’s desk for more than a year but when released, ‘Getz/Gilberto’ garnered seven Grammy nominations for 1964, coming away with four awards (for Record of the Year, Album of the Year, Best Instrumental Jazz Performance – Small Group, and Best Engineered Record – non-classical), edging out both Barbra Streisand and the Beatles that year.

 ‘Getz/Gilberto’ entered the Grammy Hall of Fame in 1999 and ‘The Girl From Ipanema’ single followed a year later.